 Seminarians are encouraged to attend the virtual seminar scheduled for the seminary in which they are enrolled.

-Additionally, all seminary students and graduates enrolled in the call process can request access to the Board University e-learning site.
+Additionally, all seminary students and graduates enrolled in the call process who are attending a virtual seminar can request access to the Board University e-learning site.
 The Terms of Call and Personal Financial Planning e-learning series cover similar content to the First Call, First Steps seminar and, after completing these series, individuals can download certificates of completion to share with Committees on Preparation for Ministry.

 Please email Board University with any questions regarding these learning opportunities or accessing Board University's e-learning platform.